-1) In a pot over medium heat, add garlic cloves and grape seed oil.
+- 1) In a pot over medium heat, add garlic cloves and grape seed oil.
 2) Lightly simmer for about 12 minutes.
 Garlic should be light brown and begin to break down.
 3) Place heavy cream and milk in a pot and bring to light simmer.
-4) In a separate pot using a whisk add butter, and whisk until butter is melted.
+4) In a separate pot using a whisk - 4) In a separate pot using a whisk add butter, and whisk until butter is melted.
 Next add all-purpose flour and make a roux.
-Cook for about 4 minutes or until golden brown.
-5) Add heavy cream and milk mixture to the roux.
-Simmer for 20 minutes.
-6) Finish with cayenne pepper, Parmesan, salt, pepper, and nutmeg.
+Cook for about 4 minutes or until golden brown. - 5) Add heavy cream and milk mixture to the roux.
+Simmer for 20 minutes. - 6) Finish with cayenne pepper, Parmesan, salt, pepper, and nutmeg.